-- In some types of skin cancers, a cream called imiquimod is applied directly to the affected area to stimulate a local immune response.
+In some types of skin cancers, a cream called imiquimod is applied directly to the affected area to stimulate a local immune response.

 Adoptive cell transfer

-Chimeric antigen receptor (CAR) T-cell therapy is a type of adoptive cell transfer that is showing benefits for some people with some types of leukaemia and lymphoma.
+This experimental type of immunotherapy is used to boost the ability of T-cells to fight cancer.
+Chimeric antigen receptor (CAR) T-cell therapy is a type of adoptive cell transfer that is being tested in Australian clinical trials.
+It is showing good results for some types of leukaemia and lymphoma.

-The human papillomavirus (HPV) vaccine is used to prevent cervical cancer, and it is hoped it will also prevent penile and anal cancers and some cancers of the head and neck.
+Vaccines help train the immune system to prevent some types of cancer.
+The human papillomavirus (HPV) vaccine is used to prevent cervical cancer, and it is hoped it will also prevent anal and penile cancers and some cancers of the head and neck.
 Vaccines against hepatitis B and hepatitis C viruses help prevent liver cancer.